Pijushgupta/avif-express/README.txt

 3. Activate `Avif Express` from plugin page.

 == Frequently Asked Questions ==
+= How to obtain API key =
-= How to generate avif images from previously uploaded images = Go to "Avif Express" on the left sidebar menu > On the "Avif express" page > Click on the generate button on "Upload directory" row.
+You can obtain API key from [Avif Express API](https://rapidapi.com/aavoya-aavoya-default/api/avif-express) = How to generate avif images from previously uploaded images = Go to "Avif Express" on the left sidebar menu > On the "Avif express" page > Click on the generate button on "Upload directory" row.
 = How to generate avif images from theme's image =